raystack/frontier/docs/docs/authz/policy.md

 :::info
 The resource field should contain the resource namespace and resource id/name in this format **namespace:uuid** or **namespace:name**.<br/><br/>Instead of passing complete namespaces for organization and projects, one can also use the aliases of **org**, **organization** or **project** instead of **app/organization** and **app/project**.

 Similarly, instead of passing the unique UUID for the organization or project, one can pass the unique organization or project **name** used while creating these resources.

+In case the object is not an organization or project, it can be a project resource and one can use format of **namespace:uuid** or **namespace:urn** in the resource field above.
 :::